Content Creator Guide

 4.5 Real People's Names and Images

-**Historical figures (deceased, public domain) and generic common names (John, Maria, etc.) not clearly referencing a specific famous person.
+Exceptions: Historical figures (deceased, public domain) and generic common names (John, Maria, etc.) not clearly referencing a specific famous person.
 However, content featuring historical figures must be respectful and contextually appropriate.
 Content that trivializes, parodies, or creates redemption arcs for figures associated with genocide, war crimes, or crimes against humanity (e.g., Hitler, Pol Pot, Stalin) is prohibited.
-When in doubt, ask: would this content be considered offensive or disrespectful to the victims and communities affected by this figure's actions?

 5.1 Who is Considered Underage